piyushpatel2005/angular-framework/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+We used `ng build --target=production` to build the `dist` folder.
+Then all the contents of `dist` folder can be moved to `public` folder on the cloud to run your application.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).